lunarlab-gatech/SDFusion/README.md

 5. (coming soon!)
 Text-guided Texturization: `demo_txt2tex.ipynb`

 Note that the notebooks will automatically save the generated shapes in the `./demo_results` folder.
+### Batch jobs
+Use Slurm commands to submit batch jobs.
+An example of a Slurm commands is in `script/example.sbatch`, and it uses a conda environment to run python files.
+To submit the job, run
+`sbatch scripts/example.sbatch`.

+For more details, please refer to https://docs.pace.gatech.edu/phoenix_cluster/slurm_guide_phnx/#interactive-jobs.

 # How to train the SDFusion